 Some of the other caregiving agencies in San Diego County take the position that their companies are not the employer of the caregivers that they send to clients.
 Agencies like that are often referred to as non-employer agencies, or domestic referral agencies (“DRAs”).

 DRAs are required to tell you that they are referral agencies and that they are not the employer of the caregivers.
 Also, state law prohibits any company, not just DRAs, from telling you that workers that they send you are independent contractors.
+Sadly, not all DRAs follow these laws and so you must carefully ask, and require an answer to, this question: “Are the caregivers who you will send to be with my loved ones employees of your company?”
+Require that the company provide you with a clear Yes or No answer.

 It’s a good idea to ask your tax advisor whether the caregivers in your own situation are your employees or independent contractors.
 The DRA model is a legal, legitimate option and it can be a very appropriate choice when you understand the issues and factors involved so that you can make an informed choice.
+The most important thing to understand is that (1) the DRA company is NOT responsible for any bad acts or negligence by the workers they send you, and (2) it is likely that you or your elderly loved one will be considered to be the employer of the workers, with all the duties that employers face under the labor laws, the tax laws and the workers compensation laws.